 TVED Exclusion Policy is to be used in conjunction with each academies own Behaviour Policy, and the DfE Behaviour in Schools guidance.
-Headteachers, trust leaders and school staff should be aware of the importance of implementing their academy behaviour policy effectively, so it creates a school culture with high expectations of behaviour.
-Therefore, the Exclusions Policy should only be necessary when strategies, practices and interventions set out within the academy Behaviour Policy have not been successful in improving a pupil's behaviour, or when the use of more significant interventions or sanctions are required.
+Headteachers, trust leaders and school staff should be aware of the importance of implementing their academy behaviour policy effectively, so it creates a cohesive school culture with high expectations of behaviour.
+Therefore, the Exclusions Policy should only be necessary when strategies, practices and interventions set out within the academy Behaviour Policy have not been successful in improving a pupil's behaviour for a sustained period, or when the use of other preventative measures and more significant interventions or sanctions are required.